The dog who was worshipped as a Catholic saint during the Middle Ages

 The accounts of miraculous healings often involved ailments such as fevers, infections, and unexplained illnesses.

-In one documented case, a child with a high fever reportedly recovered after being taken to the shrine.
+In one case, a child with a high fever reportedly recovered after being taken to the shrine.

 The child's parents attributed the recovery to Guinefort's intervention and spread the story among their neighbors.